 Available with Spatial Analyst license.

-The global Fill function locates and fills sinks and peaks in an elevation surface raster to remove small imperfections in the data.
+Locates and fills sinks and peaks in an elevation surface raster to remove small imperfections in the data.
 The function will fill in an iterative process until all sinks are filled within the specified Z Limit.

 When an elevation surface is created with Ortho Mapping tools or by other means, there are often small but significant errors in the form of sinks and peaks in the data.
 In photogrammetry, sinks and peaks are often referred to as holes and spikes.
 Because surface data is often used in modeling, such as hydrologic modeling, it is important to correct these sink and peak errors in a manner consistent with the surrounding data.